mudgamepad/mudgamepad/README.md

 • Designed the game using C and Assembly<br>

 #### 🟫 Digital Radio Frequency Mixer
-• Designed a radio frequency mixer circuit using Virtuoso
+• Designed a radio frequency mixer circuit using Virtuoso<br>
-• Analyzed pss and pnoise of the circuit using Spectre engine
+• Analyzed pss and pnoise of the circuit using Spectre engine<br>